gevidu/Ohaiyo/README.md

  * Weather widget
  * Top news articles from BBC

 ## Get it Running:

-Before you start you'll want to get API keys from Openweather, Firebase, and Newsapi
+Before you start, you'll want to get API keys from Openweathermaps, Firebase, Google Maps and News API.
+Links to each are listed above.

-once you have your API keys, the project cloned and npm install has been run, create the files structure shown below.
+once you have your API keys, the project cloned and dependencies installed, create the files structure shown below.

     src
     └─── api
-    │    │  configs.js (firebase credentials)
+    │    │  configs.js // your firebase credentials
     │    │  newsConfig.js
     │    │	trafficConfig.js
     │    │  weatherConfig.js

-Then put the keys you received in the format below within each pertaining file.
+Then put the keys you received earlier in the format below within each pertaining file.
 >module.export = 'abcdefg1234567'

-The project should now be able to run in the emulator or on your phone!
+The project should now be able to run in the emulator or on your phone and thanks for looking!